A Beginners Guide To Fennel Seed Tea – Benefits, How To Make It, Side Effects And More

 Use The Best Water You Can For Your Fennel Tea

+One of the most overlooked aspects of making a cup of fennel tea, or any tea for that matter, is the quality of the water that you use to make it.
 A lot of times people will just take some tap water put it in a kettle and go from there.
 But using tap water can really affect the taste of your tea and at times make it a very undrinkable Brew.

+So there are two basic types of water that you want to try and use for every cup of fennel tea.
+First, good-quality bottled spring water is going to be an excellent choice for making a cup of tea.
 Good spring water will have a balanced pH without a lot of metals or minerals in it that can affect the taste.

+This is one of the reasons why you don’t want to use mineral water is because those minerals and metals do affect the flavor of your fennel tea.
 The second option is to filter your tap water before boiling it.
 A good filter will work wonders in taking out a lot of the flavors, metals, and minerals that can affect the overall taste of your fennel tea.

 But you don’t want your water to be distilled.
 Using distilled water can lead to a very flat tasting team and one that doesn’t have the full flavor that you would expect from a fennel tea.
+In short, use filtered tap water or good quality bottled spring water.
+You can’t go wrong with either of these and they will absolutely improve the taste of your fennel tea.

 What Is The Ideal Water Temperature For Fennel Tea?

+Like most seed herbal teas, fennel seed tea needs a pretty high water temperature in order to draw out the flavors of the seeds.
 For most herbal infusions and true teas, you want to avoid using boiling water because it can scorch your leaves and turn your tea much more bitter than it should be.

 But for seed teas you can get away with using very hot water, even boiling water to really draw out the flavors.
 They’re very similar to root teas in the sense.
 It’s very tough to over steep them or burn them with overly hot water.
+For fennel tea, I recommend using boiling water (212°F/100°C).
+Pour the boiling water into your cup and then drop in your fennel tea bag or the or some loose fennel seeds.

 I always cover my tea when I steep it.
 I think it’s incredibly important to get the best flavor out of your tea to steep it covered.
+The two reasons for this are one it traps the heat in which keeps your water temperature more consistent instead of gradually diminishing over time.

+For seed tea, you’re going to need to have a pretty long steep so you’re going to want to maintain that water temperature as long as you can.
 The second reason is all that flavor that could escape with the steam gets trapped and pushed back into the tea.
 I think it adds to the overall flavor of the tea making it much more enjoyable.

 How Long Should You Steep Fennel Seed Tea For?

+The amount of time you steep fennel tea is an incredibly important part of the overall flavor of the tea once it’s completed.
 Some green teas only need to be steep for 45 seconds and steeping it any longer than that can really affect the flavor of the tea in a negative way.

 On the flip side of things seed teas to take a much longer steep than most other teas.
 While most herbal teas take longer than true teas steep, seed teas and root herbal teas tend to take the longest to steep properly in my experience.

+For a hearty robust seed tea like fennel, you are going to want a good long steep of at least 7 minutes in my opinion.
 The Steep time can always be adjusted up or down to give you the flavor that you want for your cup of tea.
 But I find that 7 minutes is a good starting point for a bagged fennel tea.

 It’s not uncommon for many people to go as long as 10, 15 and even 20 minutes in the steeping process for fennel tea.
+I will add that if you using loose fennel seed you probably want to extend that steep time a little bit longer.

 So for loose seed fennel, I would start at 10 minutes and then work my way up or down from there depending on your individual taste.